martina-occhetta/AIDD_group-project/README.md

     > [Get_surrounding_assay_from_ChEMBL](./Get_surrounding_assay_from_ChEMBL): using ChEMBL API to get the assay surrounding each approved drugs for a specific disease.
     > For each assay, ChEMBL has annotated with `target ChEMBL ID`.
 3. assays -> assays clustering (become assay clusters)
     > [assay_clustering](./assay_clustering): due to the diversity of assays, the similar assays should be grouped together.
 In this study, we adopted `BioSentVec` to transform the text description into vector-based embeddings for calculating the similarity of the assays.
+The assays is not belonged to AML cell lines will be excluded in this analysis and won't get an assay cluster ID in the output csv.
+4. targets -> uniprot ID
+    > [target2uni](./target2uni): according to the ChEMBL database cross reference, the `Uniprot ID` can be accessed if available.
-4. disease -> targets
+5. disease -> targets
-    > [OT_disease_to_target](./OT_disease_to_target): using the data from [opentarget](https://platform.opentargets.org/) to get the associations between disease and target.
+    > [OT_disease_to_target](./OT_disease_to_target): using the data from [opentarget](https://platform.opentargets.org/) to get the associations between disease and target. `Uniprot ID` can also be accessed from the database if available.
+6. dataset cross linkage - preprocessing for the graph
+    > [relationship_across_dataset](./relationship_across_dataset): using the data from 3-5, a csv with the relatinoship across `disease`, `approved compound`, `assay`, `assay cluster`, and `target` will be established.
-5. graph generation and visualisation: linking the data across the types (disease, drug, target, assay).
+7. graph generation and visualisation: visualise the data across the types (disease, drug, target, assay, assay cluster).
     > [ChEMBL_graph_generation](./ChEMBL_graph_generation/): generate graph representation.
     > [ChEMBL_visualisation](./ChEMBL_visualisation/): visualise some cancer-related data to have a brief understanding of compound-drug relationship.